nyyakko/xsetwacomgui/README.md

 # Building

 > [!WARNING]
-> Unless you're willing to contribute, make sure to always clone from the `stable` branch!
+> Unless you're willing to contribute, make sure to always build from the `stable` branch!

 ## Dependencies